 These Biscoff brownies are chocolate fudgy brownies loaded with chopped Biscoff cookies.
 In the middle is the cookie butter spread.

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Leave a Review

 Ingredients

-• ¾ cup Biscoff cookie spread slightly melted
+• 3/4 cup Biscoff cookie spread, slightly melted

-• 5 tablespoon Unsalted butter
+• 5 TBSP Unsalted butter

-• 4 oz Chopped semi-sweet chocolate I used 70%
+• 4 oz Chopped semi-sweet chocolate, I used 70%

-• 1 ⅓ cup White granulated sugar
+• 1 1/3 cup White granulated sugar

 • 2 Large eggs